International route / Asia-Oceania

 The Indian Ocean crossing is often partly cloudy but Indonesian volcanic peaks can pierce cloud tops; Melbourne Bay is mostly clear.

-What is the best side of plane for Mumbai to Melbourne?
+What is the best side for Mumbai to Melbourne?